 I was once a Girl Scout.
 I sold over 700 boxes of Girl Scout Cookies.
 These days, I’m first in line to buy the little devils.
 My favorite–Samoa!
 I think it trumps Thin Mint.

-I love them so much, I have a copycat Girl Scout Samoa Cookie Recipe for when there are NO more to be found.
+I love them so much I have a copycat Girl Scout Samoa Cookie Recipe for when there are NO more to be found.

-Adler is sort of a magician.
+Adler is a magician.
 She takes my favorite cookie and re-creates it with the perfect combination of vanilla cake and toasted coconut.
 Then there’s the caramel–all drizzled with dark chocolate sauce as its side-kick.
 Suddenly this deliciousness I remember as a cookie is now transformed by Adler into a delectable brownie.

 Organic Vegan Girl Scout Brownies Recipe Ingredients:

 1/2 cup coconut nectar

 1-3/4 cups all-purpose gluten-free flour